Business Plan Preparation Guide

 Do you plan to recruit more staff as your business develops?
 How will you acquire these people?

-How will you ensure cash flow management?
+How will you manage cash flow once the business has started?

 Credit Terms and Payments

-Your executive summary encapsulates your business, presenting it in a concise, appealing manner.
+Your executive summary encapsulates your business, presenting it in a concise and appealing manner.
 Although placed at the start of most business plans, it's actually the last page you should write.
 Why?
 Think about it: It's much easier to summarise something once you have clear details and research to work from.

 The First Steps